-5. University of Texas (Austin, TX).
-The Michener Center for Writers hosts an MFA in Writing Program at UT-Austin (see here).
+The Michener Center for Writers hosts an MFA in Writing Program on the University of Texas campus in Austin.
 The Program is a three-year, full-time residency program.
 The list of visiting faculty is a highly distinguished one, including such internationally recognized names as Colm Toibin, Tomaž Šalamun, Peter Carey, Denis Johnson, Richard Ford, and Jorie Graham.
 The Michener Center generously funds all students out of a bequest by the highly popular American novelist James A. Michener, author of Tales of the South Pacific (Scribner, 1947), The Covenant (Random House, 1980), and many other best-selling historical novels.
 The Michener Center for Writers MFA in Writing Program is an autonomous institution associated with UT-Austin, and is not to be confused with the MFA in Creative Writing offered by the university’s English Department.

-6. University of California, Irvine (Irvine, CA).
-The MFA in creative writing offered by the English Department at UCI is a three-year residency program (see here).
-One of the most distinguished writers on the faculty is the internatioanally celebrated Kenyan novelist, Ngugi wa Thiong’o.
-The well-known American novelists Richard Ford, author of Independence Day (Little, Brown, 1995—winner of the 1996 Pulitzer Prize in fiction), and Michael Chabon, author of The Amazing Adventures of Kavalier & Clay (Random House, 2000—winner of the 2001 Pulitzer Prize in fiction), are both graduates of this program.
+The MFA in Writing offered by the English Department at University of California Irvine is a three-year residency program.
+One of the most distinguished writers on the faculty is the internationally celebrated Kenyan novelist, Ngugi wa Thiong’o.
+The well-known American novelists Richard Ford, author of Independence Day (Little, Brown, 1995; winner of the 1996 Pulitzer Prize in fiction), and Michael Chabon, author of The Amazing Adventures of Kavalier & Clay (Random House, 2000; winner of the 2001 Pulitzer Prize in fiction), are both graduates of this program.

-7. Cornell University (Ithaca, NY).
-The MFA Program in Creative Writing is one of two creative writing programs offered by the Cornell English Department (see here).
-The other is a combined MFA/Ph.D. program.
-Best known as the former American home of the great Russian-Amerrican novelist Vladimir Nabokov, today the English Department at Cornell is graced by the presence of one of our finest contemporary writers, Alison Lurie, author of Foreign Affairs (Random House, 1984), among many other distinguished novels.
+The MFA Program in Creative Writing is one of two creative writing programs offered by Cornell University’s English Department.
+The other is a combined MFA/PhD program.
+Best known as the former American home of the great Russian-American novelist Vladimir Nabokov, today the English Department at Cornell is graced by the presence of one of our finest contemporary writers, Alison Lurie, author of Foreign Affairs (Random House, 1984), among many other distinguished novels.
 The Program is small and highly selective (only eight MFA students are enrolled each year).
 First-year students receive practical training by working as Editorial Assistants for Epoch, the literary magazine published by the Department.

-8. Johns Hopkins University (Baltimore, MD).
-The MFA in Fiction and Poetry at JHU is known as “The Writing Seminars” (see here).
+The MFA in Fiction and Poetry at Johns Hopkins University is known as “The Writing Seminars.”
 The Writing Seminars is a two-year residency program.
 Students are expected to produce a substantial manuscript by the end of the program, in the form of a novel, short-story collection, or book of poetry.
 Fiction writers will work with faculty including Alice McDermott and Brad Leithauser.
 Poets will work with Dave Smith, Mary Jo Salter, and others.
 JHU also supports the noted literary magazine, The Hopkins Review.

-9. Boston University (Boston, MA).
-The BU Creative Writing Program is one of the oldest in the country (see here).
+Boston University’s Creative Writing Program is one of the oldest in the country.
 It is a small and intensive program lasting only one year.
 The program is also noted for its superb summer-semester Translation Seminar.
 Students interested in playwriting will have the opportunity of working with the Boston Playwrights’ Theater.
 Highly distinguished faculty members connected with the Program include the widely respected critic and novelist Leslie Epstein, the National Book Award–winning novelist Ha Jin, the world-famous novelist, activist, and Nobel Peace Prize–winner, Elie Wiesel, and two former U.S. Poets Laureate, Robert Pinsky and Louise Glück.
 Agni is BU’s highly regarded literary magazine.